ubc-provenance/PIDSMaker/docs/docs/ten-minute-install.md

 **Steps:**

 1. First [download the archive(s)](https://drive.google.com/drive/folders/1cTSrl_CTxg_rTC_ENddaqAxJXOku8O6y) into a new `data` folder.
-    On CLI, you can use `gdown`:
+    On CLI, you can use `curl` with an authorization token (as explained [here](https://stackoverflow.com/a/67550427/10183259)):

-    ```
-    pip install gdown
+    - Go to OAuth 2.0 Playground https://developers.google.com/oauthplayground/
+    - In the `Select the Scope` box, paste `https://www.googleapis.com/auth/drive.readonly`
+    - Click `Authorize APIs` and then `Exchange authorization code for tokens`
+    - Copy the **Access token**
+    - Run in terminal

+    **Note**: Each call to curl downloads only a part of each file.
+You should call the same command multiple times to download the archvives at 100%

+    ```sh
     mkdir data && cd data

-    # if the download stops, do ctrl+C and re-run with --continue until finished
-    gdown 11YVPAuWfeEqC_zV8KD0gNrnEPbHf2Y4M  # darpa_e3_optc.tar
+    # darpa_e3_optc.tar
+    curl -H "Authorization: Bearer {ACCESS_TOKEN}" -C - https://www.googleapis.com/drive/v3/files/11YVPAuWfeEqC_zV8KD0gNrnEPbHf2Y4M?alt=media -o darpa_e3_optc.tar

-    gdown 1DfolzEa3PVz_6fGZUNEUm0sBP42LB7_1  # darpa_e5.tar
+    # darpa_e5.tar
+    curl -H "Authorization: Bearer {ACCESS_TOKEN}" -C - https://www.googleapis.com/drive/v3/files/1DfolzEa3PVz_6fGZUNEUm0sBP42LB7_1?alt=media -o darpa_e5.tar
     ```

-2. Then uncompress the archive (this shouldn't take much space)
+2. Then uncompress the archives (this shouldn't take much space)
     ```
     tar -xvf darpa_e3_optc.tar
+    tar -xvf darpa_e5.tar
     ```

 Alternatively, here are the [guidelines](./create-db-from-scratch.md) to manually create the databases from the official DARPA TC files.